ggouws/HPC_NCBI-SRA_data_submission/READme.md

     by filling in and submitting a template Excel spreadsheet or tab-delimited text file (see Step 17).

-    The template Excel spreadsheet is available to download from this repository
+    The template Excel spreadsheet (*"SRA_metadata.xlsx"*) is available to download from this repository.

     If you already have a BioProject accession number, this will need to be provided (as above).
 If you are creating a new BioProject with this